MrLixm/maya-tools-lxm/src/mash2pointcloud/README.md

 ## Credits

-Credit to Onouris on Discord for showing me the initial nParticle setup.
+Huge thanks to Onouris on Discord for showing me the initial nParticle setup that saved my ass when I needed it.